MohitPimoli/Upload-Folders-to-GitHub/README.md

 # Upload-Folder-to-GitHub
-This repository will tell you how to upload multiple Folders or a Project to GitHub Repository.
+This repository will tell you how to upload multiple Folders or a Project to GitHub repository.

-# Follow these steps to upload a folder to a GitHub repository:
+# Follow these steps to upload multiple folder or a project  to  GitHub repository:

 # Note Download Git Bash First.
 Ignore if already Downloaded.